-A medical abortion is one that is brought about by taking medications that will end a pregnancy.
+A medical abortion (or what some call, "the abortion pill") is one that is brought about by taking medications that will end a pregnancy.

-A medical abortion usually is done without entering the uterus.
+A medical abortion usually is done without surgery.
 Either of two medications, Methotrexate or Mifepristone (RU486), can be used for medical abortion.
 Each of these medications is taken together with another medication, Misoprostol, to induce an abortion.

 Before any abortion can be done, a medical professional must confirm that a woman is indeed pregnant and determine exactly how long she has been pregnant.

 The length of a pregnancy is usually measured by the number of days that have passed since the first day of the woman's last menstrual period (abbreviated as LMP).
 Medical abortions can be performed as early as a pregnancy can be confirmed.
 In fact, the shorter the time that a woman has been pregnant, the better the medications will work.
 Because they do not work as well later in pregnancy, medical abortion is often not an option after nine weeks (or 63 days) LMP.
 After that, surgical abortion may be the safest and best option.

 Methotrexate: Methotrexate has been used in the US since 1953, when it was approved by the FDA to treat certain types of cancer.
 Since that time, medical researchers have discovered other important uses for the drug.
 One of these uses is to end unintended pregnancies.
 Although the FDA did not consider methotrexate for this specific purpose, clinicians may prescribe (and are now prescribing) methotrexate for early abortion.